renovatebot/renovate/website/docs/configuration-options.md

 ## compatibility

-This is used to restrict which versions are possible to upgrade to based on their language support.
-For now this only support `python`, other would be added in the future.
+This is used to manually restrict which versions are possible to upgrade to based on their language support.
+For now this only supports `python`, other compatibility restrictions will be added in the future.

 ```json
 "compatibility": {